manuel-serrano/icfp2024-sudoku/README.md

    yield;
 }
 ```

 you will see many more printouts, one for each instant that is run.

 The content of the `pragma` can be arbitrary JavaScript code, and we
-can use it to access the state of the signals.
-So we could print out a
+can use it to access the state of the signals, as does any HipHop form
+that evaluates expressions (`if` and `abort` tests, `emit` values,
-string that is slightly different each time, e.g. telling us the state
+...).
+So we could print out a string that is slightly different each
-of some specific cells, e.g.
+time, e.g. telling us the state of some specific cells, e.g.

 ```
 console.log(this["must33"].nowval, this["must88"].nowval);